ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream in which to replace values
+- `streamId` -- stream identifier for the request
 - `items` -- list of new items to replace existing items in the stream

-Writes items over existing values in the specified stream.
+Writes `items` over existing events in the specified stream.
 Throws an exception if any index does not have a value to be replaced.

-If any individual index has a problem doing replace, the enter list of attempted replacements is rolled back and no replaces at all are done.
-The index that caused the issue can be determined in the error response.
+If any individual event fails to be replaced, the entire operation is rolled back and no replaces are performed.
+The index that caused the issue is included in the error response.

 #UpdateValue
 ```